The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

 On the other hand, questions that are angled towards solutions and potential opportunities will put your body into a resourceful state — providing you with the emotional strength you need to move through the obstacles and challenges currently standing in your way.

-Keep a check on your physiology as you move through your day.
-The moment you notice your physiology sink into a unresourceful state, immediately ask solution focused questions that will help you to break out of this slump.
+- Turn On Your Question Barometer: Keep a check on your physiology as you move through your day.
+The moment you notice your physiology sink into an unresourceful state, immediately ask solution focused questions that will help you to break out of this slump.

 Helps Alter What we Focus On